 St. Eugene Golf Resort & Casino provides a rare opportunity to truly understand the culture and history of the Ktunaxa people.
-The Speaking Earth Experience at St. Eugene allows you to choose the activities you would like to participate in, or you can sign up for an immersive, multi-day experience that includes sleeping in a traditional tipi, fireside with elders, and multiple cultural activities.
+The Speaking Earth Haqaⱡpaⱡniʔnam (Hackalth-palth-knee-nam) at St. Eugene allows you to choose from a series of immersive activities, including spending time in a traditional tipi, fireside with elders, and multiple cultural activities.
 In the process, you’ll learn about the Ktunaxa people, the history of the region and the lives of indigenous peoples who call the Ktunaxa nation their home.

 Spirit Ridge, Nk’Mip, Oliver/Osoyoos, BC